kirtanmodi/auth-demo-a/README.md

 The stacks are designed to avoid circular dependencies:

 1. **Infrastructure Stack**: Base infrastructure with no dependencies on other stacks
-2. **Bastion Stack**: Depends on Infrastructure stack, adds security group rules to resources in the Infrastructure stack
+2. **Session Manager Stack**: Depends on Infrastructure stack, adds security group rules to resources in the Infrastructure stack
 3. **Functions Stack**: Depends on Infrastructure stack, references resources from both stacks
+4. **Frontend Stack**: Depends on Infrastructure stack, references resources from both stacks

 This design pattern allows for clean separation while maintaining proper dependency order.